Lavedonio/Alexandria/docs/sql_tools.md

 Easy to see that it is recommended (and easier) to use the first syntax.

 ### \_\_init\_\_(self, filename=None)
-Initialization takes filename parameter that select which SQLite3 database file to use; if it's not set, creates an temporary in-memory database.
+Initialization takes the _filename_ parameter, that selects which SQLite3 database file to use; if it's not set, creates an temporary in-memory database.
 It has no return value.

 The \_\_init\_\_ method doesn't actually opens the connection, but sets all values required by the connect method.